-There are multiple ways to determine whether there is marijuana in your system.
+There are multiple tests to determine whether there’s still marijuana in your system.
 Marijuana’s main cannabinoid THC can be detected through blood, urine, hair, or saliva.
-When you smoke weed, the primary ingredient, THC, is metabolized and soaked into your body.
-Since the saliva test, unlike the others, focuses on THC content, it might suggest that marijuana has a comparatively short time span where it can be identified by using a saliva test.
+When you smoke weed, the primary cannabinoid that causes psychoactive effects, THC, is metabolized and soaked into your body.
+Since the saliva test, unlike the others, focuses on THC content, it might suggest that marijuana is only detectable for a short amount of time in your saliva.
 So, just how long does marijuana stay in your saliva?

 Specifics of a Saliva Drug Test